 Introduction Frequently, the personal representative of a probate estate is confronted with the situation where the decedent died owning real property (often the decedent’s home)... more

-Written by attorney Edward Dowling, about 4 years ago.
+Written by attorney Edward Dowling, over 4 years ago.

 The Process of Estate Administration generally takes 2 forms- 1.
 Estate Administration, 2.
 Probate of the Estate.